Massachusetts Startup IntelyCare Gets Funding as Voters Weigh Nurse Staffing

 Scott Halsted, managing partner at Leerink Revelation Partners who is joining the company’s board as part of the funding deal, says temporary healthcare staffing is a $17 billion business in the U.S.—and one that’s ripe for better systems.

-[Photo by rawpixel downloaded from Unsplash and used in accordance with Unsplash free license.]
+Photo by rawpixel downloaded from Unsplash and used in accordance with Unsplash free license.